xster/flutter-wiki/Desktop-shells.md

 ### `create`

-Currently `flutter create` is only supported for macOS.
+Currently `flutter create` is only supported for macOS (to use it, run it with the `--macos` flag).
 For Windows and Linux, the [flutter-desktop-embedding project](https://github.com/google/flutter-desktop-embedding) has simple runners for each desktop platform that work with the `flutter` tool's in-progress desktop support.
 See the READMEs there for details.

 ### `run` and `build`